totalgood/nlpia/src/nlpia/data/nlpia_summaries.md

 ### Chapter 3 Summary (30 lines)

-    punctuation marks , and numbers , but the techniques we use are easily extended to any other units of meaning contained in a sequence of characters , like ascii emoticons , mathematical symbols , and so on . retrieving tokens from a document will require some string manipulation beyond just the ` str.split -lrb- -rrb- ` method employed in chapter 1 '
+    - punctuation marks , and numbers , but the techniques we use are easily extended to any other units of meaning contained in a sequence of characters , like ascii emoticons , mathematical symbols , and so on .
+    - retrieving tokens from a document will require some string manipulation beyond just the ` str.split -lrb- -rrb- ` method employed in chapter 1 '

 ### Chapter 4 Summary (30 lines)

-    google search had seemed more like an index , a tool that required a little skill in order to find what you were looking . but it soon got smarter and would accept more and more natural language searches . then smartphone autocomplete began dominating our lives .
+    - google search had seemed more like an index , a tool that required a little skill in order to find what you were looking .
+    - but it soon got smarter and would accept more and more natural language searches .
+    * then smartphone autocomplete began dominating our lives .

 ### Part 2 Summary (30 lines)

-    the neural networks of part 2 accomplish most of the tedious feature extraction work for you . the use of multilayered neural networks for machine learning is called _ deep learning _ . in part 2 , we begin to look at the patterns not just between words but between the characters within words .
+    - the neural networks of part 2 accomplish most of the tedious feature extraction work for you .
+    - the use of multilayered neural networks for machine learning is called _ deep learning _ .
+    * in part 2 , we begin to look at the patterns not just between words but between the characters within words .

-### Book?
-Summary (30 lines)
+### Chapter 10 Summary (30 lines)

-    over the course of the book , we have introduced common natural language processing tools which are key to understanding texts , or to classifying their sentiments or their content with a machine . but would n't it be nice to train a neural network to respond to a human 's questions ? or a response and the pairing of a statement in one language with its equivalent translated into another language are very closely related .
+    - over the course of the book , we have introduced common natural language processing tools which are key to understanding texts , or to classifying their sentiments or their content with a machine .
+    - but would n't it be nice to train a neural network to respond to a human 's questions ?
+    - or a response and the pairing of a statement in one language with its equivalent translated into another language are very closely related .

 ### Chapter 5 Summary (30 lines)